-Baker County is now in phase 2 of the reopening process.
-While this still precludes holding major annual events at this time, things are happening in Hells Canyon!
-Check back frequently for updates and current information.
-Please note that face coverings are required in all indoor public spaces and outdoors when not able to maintain a physical distance of six feet throughout the state of Oregon effective July 14.
+Baker County remains under state-mandated restrictions which will impact indoor gatherings of more than 25 people in attendance.
+Please note that face coverings are required in all indoor public spaces and outdoors when not able to maintain a physical distance of six feet throughout the state of Oregon.

 New Bridge Grange

-The Wednesday gathering of crafters & quilters is on once again, with COVID-related stipulations to allow for use of the Grange Hall.
+Crafters & Quilters are gathering once again at the New Bridge Grange Wednesdays from 9:30am to 2pm, with COVID-related stipulations to allow for use of the Grange Hall.

-The Community Connections Bus is still making its weekly trip to Baker City on Wednesdays, and is available to pick up prescriptions at Bi-Mart for Panhandle residents.
+There will not be a Community Connections Bus trip to La Grande this December, but the bus is still making its weekly trip to Baker City on Wednesdays, and is available to pick up prescriptions at Bi-Mart for Panhandle residents.
 Call William Jackson at 541-742-7433 by Tuesday evening to arrange a ride or prescription pick-up.

 Community Connections Meals-to-Go in New Bridge and Halfway--Thursday senior meals are still being provided to residents of the Pine Valley and Eagle Valley areas on a "to-go" basis out of the New Bridge Grange and at the Old Pine Market parking lot.
 Meals are distributed starting at noon; please follow the one-way traffic directions and stay in your car.
 Entrees are made fresh each week, but will come frozen and ready to microwave.
 To order a meal, call Leanne Hinkle at 541-554-5549 or William Jackson at 541-540-7600 before noon on Monday.